mrock87/Road-Case-Creator/README.md

+NEW IN V1.1
+  Font Selection
+  Text Line Selection- choose from 1-4 lines of text that automatically adjust size and space Security Key to unlock full version

 Road Case Creator is a plug in for Vectorworks that generates 2D PIO to represent road cases when creating truck packs.
 This release is a demo that allows for up to 9 cases per drawing.